tesinormed/mediawiki-extensions-Thumbro/README.md

 Thumbro is an in-development MediaWiki extension used to expand the thumbnail engine in MediaWiki.
 It is unstable for production use.
 It is forked from [Extension:VipsScaler](https://www.mediawiki.org/wiki/Extension:VipsScaler).
 Currently, it only supports [libvips](https://www.libvips.org).

+## Features
+- Use libvips to render thumbnails instead of ImageMagick and GD
+- Allow custom output options for libvips
+- Render WebP thumbnails by default for jpeg, png, webp

 ## Installation
 1. Install libvips
 2. [Download](https://github.com/StarCitizenTools/mediawiki-extensions-Thumbro/archive/main.zip) place the file(s) in a directory called `Thumbro` in your `extensions/` folder.